Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Modern Art Inside and Out at the Toyota Municipal Museum of Art

 The Toyota Municipal Museum of Art is a striking structure on the site of a former castle.
-The modern white building houses art inside as well as outside creating a continuous experience.
-The collections include a wide range of works from Japan and overseas that span the modern era to contemporary work.
+The modern white building houses art inside and outside.
+The collections include a wide range of works from Japan and overseas, ranging from modern pieces to contemporary work.

-Don’t forget to visit the tea house in the garden where you can have a delicious match set accompanied by a Japanese sweet for 400 yen.
-The tea room is a rare style with tables and chairs to sit on rather than Tatami mats so you can enjoy your tea in comfort.
+Don’t forget to visit the tea house in the garden where you can have a delicious matcha set accompanied by a Japanese sweet for 400 yen.
+The tea room is rare in that it has tables and chairs rather than tatami mats, so you can enjoy your tea in comfort.

 Toyota Municipal Museum of Art (豊田市美術館)